 There are also times of the year when it can be better or worse to sell your home.
 But there is debate about when is the best time to sell your home – although the market is quieter in the winter, it could mean that there is less competition.
 However, over Christmas, there are very few people looking to buy a new home and move, so it might be best to take your property off the market over this period and relist it in the spring when the market picks up again.

-If your property has been on the market for a while and you’re looking for a quick house sale, Our extensive network of buyers can purchase properties in any condition, and we can reach 98% of all active buyers with our marketing.
+If your property has been on the market for a while and you’re looking for a quick house sale our extensive network of buyers can purchase properties in any condition, and we can reach 98% of all active buyers with our marketing.
 We’re also completely free and will even cover your legal fees.
-Contact us to sell your home today.
+Contact us to sell your home today with the UK’s most popular online estate agent.